 First review the Florida Bar Exam Virtual Tour.
 The Florida Bar Examination is administered at the Tampa Convention Center.
 Most test-takers choose to stay in a hotel within walking or a short driving distance of the Convention Center.
 The Florida Bar of Board Examiners' website, under FAQ, describes what you may bring into the examination room.
 The site also includes other test-taking information, such as details on using ExamSoft to take the examination.

 Tampa Hotel Accommodations

 Students should make their hotel reservations no later than the end of your second year at Miami Law.
 It is imperative that a student has reservations for accommodations for the Bar Examination well in advance of the event, whether for February or July.
 A complete listing of Tampa Bay area accommodations is readily available.
 The hotels are listed from closest to farthest from the Tampa Convention Center.
 There are many other good accommodations within easy commuting distance at perhaps significantly reduced prices.
 In order to compare rates, it is suggested that one contacts the hotel directly, tries using the hotel website or 800-number, or attempts to use other travel web sites in order to secure the best rate possible.
-Please do not hesitate to e-mail Dean VanderWyden for additional recommendations.

 Getting To the Exam Location in Tampa

 Any student taking the Bar exam should be walking through the turnstiles at the Tampa Convention Center by 8:30 a.m in a relaxed state.
 That means having already checked in downstairs at the street level, deposited any contraband in the check room, and used the rest room by 8:30 a.m.